cositools/cosi-data-challenge-1/imaging/README.md

 It's worth noting that the memory-intensive nature of this analysis is a consequence of using the original COSIpy-classic code, for which there wasn't a dedicated effort to reduce the computing requirements.
 Additionally, the Richardson-Lucy imaging is still being developed for COSI analysis, and the code is largely hard-coded in the notebooks.
 Future versions of Data Challenges will address these issues.

 **Note as of January 20, 2023**: The Al-26 notebook was tested and executes in its current form on Ubuntu 20.04.
-We're hearing reports that the image deconvolution fails at early iterations (~10) on Mac M1 and does not run on Ubuntu 22.04, the latter of which cannot support pystan.
+We've heard reports that the image deconvolution fails at early iterations (~10) on Mac M1 and does not run on Ubuntu 22.04, the latter of which cannot support pystan.
 This is under investigation.
-Please attempt this notebook as you wish, try changing parameters in the algorithm, or refer to the 511 keV imaging notebook for another example of diffuse imaging.
+Note that the other imaging notebooks should still be working ok.
+Please attempt the Al-26 notebook as you wish, try changing parameters in the algorithm, or refer to the 511 keV imaging notebook for another example of diffuse imaging.

 ## Intial Setup